-TCP is a semester-long program and serves teens from 9th through 12th grade.
+TCP is a 12-14 week program and for 9th through 12th graders.
 Teens meet in small groups weekly and use a guided curriculum to build positive relationships with peers and adults, and then share what they have learned within their schools, homes, and communities.

 TCP is supported by evidence from a rigorous evaluation conducted by UVA, published in the journal Development and Psychopathology.
 The study, based on a sample of 610 high school youth, showed that TCP participation resulted in significant improvements in peer relationships, academic engagement, and use of social support to cope with stress, as well as lower levels of depressive symptoms.
 Read the full study here.